International sanctions during the Russian invasion of Ukraine: European impounding of yachts

 On 6 April 2022, Dutch Minister of Foreign Affairs Wopke Hoekstra sent a letter on the subject of sanctions addressed to the House of Representatives.
 In it, he reported that while no Russian superyachts were at anchor in the Netherlands, twelve yachts under construction across five shipyards were immobilized to ascertain ownership, including possible beneficial ownership.

+In September 2023, the Dutch shipyard Damen Group has initiated a lawsuit against the government of the Netherlands for losses inflicted by these measures.
+The cancellation of contracts from Russian clients had significantly impacted the business environment for many shipbuilders.
+The financial setbacks for that industry stems from the severance of ties with its Russian engineering branch, according to the statement.

 Aviation

-The EU sanctions introduced on 25 February included a ban on the sale of aircraft and spare parts, and also required lessors to terminate the leases on aircraft placed with Russian airlines by the end of March.
+The EU sanctions introduced on 25 February 2022 included a ban on the sale of aircraft and spare parts, and also required lessors to terminate the leases on aircraft placed with Russian airlines by the end of March.

 Services and spare parts

 On 2 March 2022, Airbus and Boeing both suspended maintenance support for Russian airlines.

 On 11 March, China blocked the supply of aircraft parts to Russia.

 Business jet manufacturer Bombardier Aviation announced that, in addition to suspending after-sales service activities, it had cancelled all outstanding orders placed by Russian individuals or companies.

 As of April 2022, spare part and repair difficulties for the Safran/Saturn SaM146 engines used on the Sukhoi Superjet 100 were expected to force Russian airlines to ground the type.

-The lack of approved spare parts has also affected foreign aircraft flying into Russian airports.
+The lack of approved spare parts also affected foreign aircraft flying into Russian airports.

 In June 2022, the Russian government advised its airlines to use some aircraft for parts.
 That same month, Patrick Ky, executive director of the European Aviation Safety Agency (EASA), expressed concern about the safety of Western-made aircraft flying in Russia without proper access to spare parts or maintenance.
 He highlighted that risks increase over time and cited reports that Russia will be forced to cannibalise aircraft.
 In August 2022, Reuters reported confirmation from "four industry sources" that Russia had stripped parts from Airbus A320s and A350s, a Boeing 737 and a Sukhoi Superjet in order to perform maintenance on other aircraft.
 Around 15% of Aeroflot's fleet appeared to be grounded.

+In April 2023, Aeroflot started sending its aircraft to Iran for maintenance, benefitting from Iran's experience in performing maintenance under sanctions.
+In May 2023, it was reported that Aeroflot flight attendants had been instructed not to log maintenance issues that would normally require aircraft to be grounded for repairs.
+In August 2023, it emerged that the airline was operating some of its fleet with disabled brakes, instead telling pilots to rely solely on reverse thrusters.

+In June 2025, researchers from Finland concluded that Russia still managed to import some 4,000 shipments of Boeing and Airbus spare parts, while under sanctions by using subsidiaries in the United Arab Emirates, Turkey, China and Gabon.
+The investigators calculated the estimated value of the delivered parts to be around €1 billion.